Korean BBQ buffets for the hungry soul

 Image credit: @sol_eats

 Don Dae Bak features special charcoal grills that impart a smoky taste to your meat.
-Besides the usual banchan, free-flow steamed egg is also available as part of the buffet.
-On top of the buffet, other stellar a la carte dishes include Kimchi Pancake ($18+) and Ginseng Chicken Soup ($15+).
-The buffet goes at $23+ for lunch every Monday to Saturday, $26+ for dinner every Monday to Thursday, and $28+ for dinner every Friday to Saturday.
+On top of the free-flow buffet, other stellar a la carte dishes include Kimchi Pancake ($25+) and Hot Stone Bibimbap ($16+).
+The buffet goes at $25.90+ all day on weekdays, $27.90+ on Friday, weekends, public holidays, and eves of public holidays.

 Address: 35 Kreta Ayer Road, Singapore 089000